Kabyle grammar: Gender

 Certain masculine nouns do not start with a vowel: laẓ "hunger", seksu "couscous", and beṭṭu "separation".
 These include the names of relatives: gma "my brother", mmi "my son", and baba "my father".

 Certain feminine nouns do not end with a -t: tasa "liver", tili "shadow", and timess "fire".

-Certain feminine nouns do start wi a t-: lexdma "work" and rradyu "radio".
-These include the names of relatives: weltma "my sisterm", yelli "my daughter", and yemma "my mother".
+Certain feminine nouns do not start with a t-: lexdma "work" and rradyu "radio".
+These include the names of relatives: weltma "my sister", yelli "my daughter", and yemma "my mother".

 Loan words that end with a consonant are usually masculine: zzman "time" (from Arabic); Loan words that end with a vowel are usually feminine: qahwa "coffee".

 Pluralization

 Singular nouns generally start with an a-, and do not have a suffix.
 Plural nouns generally start with an i- and often have a suffix such as -en.
 There are three types of plural : External, Internal, Mixed: